henningonsbring/taxman/README.md

 **taxman** is a Nextflow workflow for assembling paired-end FASTQ reads and generating taxonomic summaries using DIAMOND alignments against the NCBI NR database.
 An optional read downsampling step is included to enable fair cross-library comparisons.

 The final step of the pipeline outputs a summary.
-For clarity, only the first lines are shown in the example below:
+Only the first few lines are shown below to illustrate the format:
 ```
 TAXA QUANTIFICATION SUMMARY